jgyy/fcc-scrape/placeholder.md

       var packJson = JSON.parse(data);
       assert.property(
         packJson.dependencies,
-        'pug',
+        'passport',
+        'Your project should list "passport" as a dependency' );
+      assert.property(
+        packJson.dependencies,
+        'express-session',
-        'Your project should list "pug" as a dependency' );
+        'Your project should list "express-session" as a dependency' );
     },
     (xhr) => {